VFP Tutorial - Build an Executable

 The standard version of Visual FoxPro lets you build executables and DLLs which can be freely distributed without paying additional licence fees.
 Select the Win32 Executable option and select the Display Errors tick box.
 Then click OK to build the executable.

-You will be asked for the name of the executable.
-The default is for the executable to have the same name as the project and to be in the same directory.
+[Options to build an executable in Visual FoxPro] You will be asked for the name of the executable.
+The default is for the executable to have the same name as the project and to be in the same directory but you can override both these options.

 The FoxPro development environment is not a verbose one.
 The cursor will change to an hourglass when the build starts and you may see progress messages flickering in the Status Bar as the build proceeds but that is all that will happen.
 There will be no message to say that the build has succeeded.
 If the cursor returns to normal without there having been any error messages then the build will have succeeded.